SPARC-FAIR-Codeathon/2025-team-D/README.md

 # SPARC Plugins (sparc-plugins)
-An ecosystem for dynamically integrating feature rich interactive tools into the SPARC portal in accordance with FAIR principles.
+An ecosystem for dynamically integrating rich and interactive features into the SPARC portal in accordance with FAIR principles.

 Making the SPARC portal more FAIR